 The traditional use of catalog cards has been phased out of most modern libraries.
 However, catalog cards associated with The Wake Forest Student have been given new life—in digital form.
 This will benefit researchers who are trying to unearth the hidden works tucked away within the university’s historic literary magazine.

 We began uploading these digitized catalog cards to our Digital Collections in late January.
 The cards cover a span of over 100 years.
-When complete, the digital collection will total 13,863 cards, and will be fully searchable.
+When complete, the digital collection will total over 13,000 cards, and be fully searchable.
 These digitized cards can be used to uncover works by author or title, as well as the particular issue the work was published.

 The Wake Forest Student began publication in 1882 by the Euzelian Society, addressing relevant topics of the day regarding the Wake Forest campus and abroad.
 The Student‘s contents include essays by local authors, reprints of well-known stories and poems, an editorial section that includes both traditional editorials as well as college and state news, and a section for alumni to provide updates on their activities and lives.